Ryo-N7/Ryo-N7.github.io/_posts/2019-10-30-tokyoR-81-roundup.md

 process as all the `render_*()` are able to take “promise” objects.
 As a reminder, a “promise” in this context is an object that takes a result from an asynchronous process that happens later/slightly later.
-A “promise” objects takes the result from a {future} code result and it will wait until a result appears from another process finishes running the code.
+A “promise” object takes the result from a {future} code result and it will wait until a result appears from another process finishes running the code.